-All writes begin with a slave address then a word address.
-The bus master indicates a write operation by setting the LSB of the Slave address to a 0.
+All writes begin with a device address, then a memory address.
+The bus master indicates a write operation by setting the LSB of the device address to a 0.
 After addressing, the bus master sends each byte of data to the memory and the memory generates an acknowledge condition.
 Any number of sequential bytes may be written.
-If the end of the address range is reached internally, the address counter will wrap from 1FFh to 000h.
+If the end of the address range is reached internally, the address counter will wrap from 1FFFh to 0000h.

 Unlike other nonvolatile memory technologies, there is no write delay with FRAM.
 The entire memory cycle occurs in less time than a single bus clock.
-Therefore any operation including read or write can occur immediately following a write.
-Acknowledge polling, a technique used with EEPROMs to determine if a write is complete is unnecessary and will always return a done condition.
+Therefore, any operation including a read or write can occur immediately following a write.
+Acknowledge polling, a technique used with EEPROMs to determine if a write is complete is unnecessary and will always return a ready condition.

-An actual memory array write occurs after the 8th data bit is transferred.
-It will be complete before the acknowledge is sent.
-Therefore if the user desires to abort a write without altering the memory contents, this should be done using a start or stop condition prior to the 8th data bit.
-The FM24C04B needs no page buffering.
+Internally, the actual memory write occurs after the 8th data bit is transferred.
+It will be complete before the Acknowledge is sent.
+Therefore, if the user desires to abort a write without altering the memory contents, this should be done using a Start or Stop condition prior to the 8th data bit.
+The FM24C64B uses no page buffering.

 The memory array can be write protected using the WP pin.
-Pulling WP high will disable writes to the entire array.
-The FM24C04B will not acknowledge data bytes that are written when write protect is asserted.
+Pulling the WP pin high will write-protect the entire array.
+The FM24C64B will not acknowledge data bytes that are written to protected addresses.
 In addition, the address counter will not increment if writes are attempted.
 Pulling WP low (V{SS}) will deactivate this feature.

-Figures 5 and 6 below illustrate both a single-byte and multiple- byte write cases.
+Figures 5 and 6 illustrate both a single-byte and multiple-byte write cases.